DhrumilShah98/Dalhousie_University_CSCI5410_SDP/README.md

-# Dalhousie University | CSCI5410 | SDP (Serverless Data Processing)
+# Dalhousie University | CSCI 5410 | SDP (Serverless Data Processing)
-All assignments and the final project are completed in class CSCI5410 (Serverless Data Processing) of MACS at Dalhousie University.
+All assignments and the final project are completed in class CSCI 5410 (Serverless Data Processing) of MACS at Dalhousie University.
 CSCI 5410 SDP Dalhousie University.<br/>
 Final Letter Grade Received: **A**

 ## Authors